Can My Ex-Employee Demand PL Encashment After Leaving? Seeking Legal Insights

 hrd@bste

-Dear Team, One of my employee is demanding PL encashment after completing 1 year of his relieving of company.
-As per our company policy employee cannot encash his balance PL at any cost neither he can use it against your notice period.
-Now he is threatening me with labor law.
+Dear Team, One of my employees is demanding PL encashment after completing 1 year since his relieving from the company.
+As per our company policy, an employee cannot encash their balance PL under any circumstances, nor can they use it against their notice period.
+Now, he is threatening me with labor law.

-I want to know that is it compulsory to encash Pl to managerial level employees as per Factory Act or shop and establishment act, if yes then in which section and act, my head office is in Mumbai, Please help.
+I want to know if it is mandatory to encash PL for managerial level employees as per the Factory Act or Shop and Establishment Act.
+If so, please specify the section and act.
+My head office is in Mumbai.
+Please help.

 Venkata Vamsi Krishna Patnaik

-Any employee resigning or terminating his employment has to be settled with final dues and sent from the company, if that does not happen these points come up later which are painful and time consuming.
+Any employee resigning or terminating their employment must be settled with final dues and properly sent off from the company.
+If this does not happen, these issues can arise later, which are both painful and time-consuming.

-Moreover as you stated that the company policy is not allowing to encash,this should be reviewed as full & final settlement should include all dues.
+Moreover, as you stated that the company policy does not allow encashment, this should be reviewed, as the full and final settlement should include all dues.

-As far as I am informed Managerial person cannot challenge the company on these grounds at Labour Court.
-Labour courts are appropriate forums for workmen category.
+As far as I am informed, a managerial person cannot challenge the company on these grounds at the Labour Court.
+Labour courts are appropriate forums for the workmen category.

 Srinath Sai Ram

-Dear HRD@BSTE, Being an Employer, you are not in a position to categorically State whether you are registered under The Factories Act/ Shops & Commercial Establishments Act?
+Dear HRD@BSTE, as an employer, you are not in a position to categorically state whether you are registered under The Factories Act/Shops & Commercial Establishments Act.
+Please peruse the relevant Acts in detail.
+Your company policy is not in conformity with The Factories Act/Shops & Commercial Establishments Act.
+Relevant laws will prevail over your policy.

 hrd@bste